khaled-hossain-appnap/Clean-Code/Chapter2-Meaningful-Names/chapter2.md

 ```

 - <b> Avoid Mental Mapping </b> <br>
-  if you can reliably remember that r is the lower- <b>cased version of the url with the host and scheme removed, then you must clearly be very smart.
+  if you can reliably remember that r is the lower-cased version of the url with the host and scheme removed, then you must clearly be very smart.

 - <b> Class Names </b> <br>
   classes and objects should have noun or noun phrase names like